Jean-Pierre Audy

 Jean-Pierre Audy (born 12 June 1952 in Tulle, Corrèze) is a French politician and a Member of the European Parliament for France.
 He is a member of the Union for a Popular Movement (UMP), which is part of the European People's Party.
 He is a member of the Committee on International Trade and the Delegation for relations with the Maghreb countries and the Arab Maghreb Union (including Libya).

 He is a substitute on the Committee on Industry, Research and Energy, on the Delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations.
-In February 2010, he has been elected head of the French delegation of the EPP group in the European Parliament.
+In February 2010, he was elected head of the French delegation of the EPP group in the European Parliament.

 Education

 He holds a degree in chartered accountancy, a post-graduate diploma in taxation, finance, and business law, which he earned in Clermont-Ferrand.
 He studied at the Clermont-Ferrand Business School and obtained a master's degree in economics.
 He received a post-graduate diploma from the Institute of Business Management in Clermont-Ferrand and is a graduate of the International Student Center of the University of California, Los Angeles.